coopernurse/barrister-site/docs.md

 That's honestly about all there is to it.
 Once you have the JSON file, you're ready to start writing some clients and servers.

+## Generating diagrams

+`barrister` can optionally use [Graphviz](http://www.graphviz.org/) to generate a diagram based on an IDL file.
+For example:

+    barrister -d foo.html -p foo.png -j foo.json foo.idl

+This will generate a diagram `foo.png`

+If you want to override the parameters passed to `dot`, use the `-z` flag.
+You probably want to quote this parameter.
+For example, in bash:

+    barrister -z "-Gsize=8,5 -Glayout=twopi" -d foo.html -p foo.png -j foo.json foo.idl

 ----

 ## Runtime Considerations